 Western Engineers of Grand Junction were selected to design the structure and in 1978 Jasper Construction Company of Minneapolis was awarded the contract, completing the dam in the fall of 1980.
 The Reservoir was dedicated on July 11, 1981.

-The project, located on Routt National Forest twelve miles southwest of Yampa, provides water for irrigation, power generation and domestic use for the growing Yampa Valley communities.
+The project, located on Routt National Forest twelve miles southwest of Yampa, provides water for irrigation, power generation and domestic use for the growing Yampa River Basin communities.
 Increased flows in the Yampa from later summer reservoir releases, enhance the fishing and beauty of the river.

 Recreation at Yamcolo Reservoir is managed by the